vegaprotocol/specs/interface/6001-SORD-submit_orders.md

 ## Market order
 - TODO: no price input (can see and indication of fill price + slippage)

-## Populating a deal ticket with other data
+## Auto Populating a deal ticket non-manual menthods
 - TODO Populate by clicking on a size/price in the order book
 - TODO Populate by clicking on a size/price in the chart
+- `NOTYET` Input price as a % of account, given the current price field

 ## Submit an order
 * Submit the populated order